Margin of Safety Calculator

 Step 2: Enter your estimated intrinsic value.
 You can use our Graham Number calculator, a DCF model, or any other valuation method.

-Step 3: Click Calculate.
-The result shows your margin of safety percentage, a colour-coded verdict, and a visual gauge.
+Step 3: The margin of safety, a colour-coded verdict, a visual gauge, and a sensitivity table appear instantly as you type.

 Step 4: Use the verdict as a signal, not a guarantee.
 A strong margin of safety reduces risk but never eliminates it.